 Now, let’s find out what Deep Belief Networks really are.
 Deep Belief Networks (DBNs) were invented as a solution for the problems encountered when using traditional neural networks training in deep layered networks, such as slow learning, becoming stuck in local minima due to poor parameter selection, and requiring a lot of training datasets.

 DBNs were initially introduced in (Larochelle, Erhan, Courville, Bergstra, & Bengio, 2007) as probabilistic generative models to provide an alternative to the discriminative nature of traditional neural nets.

 Generative models provide a joint probability distribution over input data and labels, facilitating the estimation of both P(x|y) and P(y|x), while discriminative models only use the latter model P(y|x).

-We can also explain deep belief network as a stack of restricted Boltzmann Machines.
+We can also explain the deep belief network as a stack of restricted Boltzmann Machines.
 In this, each layer of Restricted Boltzmann Machine (RBM) interconnects with previous and ensuing layers both.
 It means nodes of a single layer will not communicate with each other horizontally.

-Let’s have a short overview of what Boltzmann Machine is.
+Let’s have a short overview of what the Boltzmann Machine is.
 Boltzmann Machine is an integral part of mechanics having statistics and helps to get to understand the impact of parameters like Temperature and Entropy in the quantum states in the domain of Thermodynamics.

 Boltzmann Machines are really special.
 Now you’d be wondering, what makes Boltzmann Machines so special?
 Don’t worry, we’re just going to find out.